BritishGeologicalSurvey/bgs-pygeoapi/README.md

 ### Tests and Sceuirty Scans

 At the bottom of the CI file there is a template `include` section where a list of standard GitLab templates are imported to test and scan your deployments.
 The type of scans to include is dependant on your project.
 As they are generic checks/tests, some of them work better than others.
 A key one to include for docker builds is the `Container-Scanning.gitlab-ci.yml` template.
 Results are stored in artifacts, within the secuity pages of the projects and also visible in Merge Requests.

-### Project Files

-- `.gitlab-ci.yml` - controls the build, test, deploy stages.
-You'll need to edit and extend this for your requirements.
-- `Dockerfile` and `content` directory - Provides a very simple example webserver.
-Update this with your own Dockerfile.
-- `kube-deploy/kube-config.sh` - script used by the CI to setup kubernetes connection
-- `kube-deploy/deploy.sh` - script used by the CI to deploy the kubernetes config files
-- `kube-deploy/manifests` - directory of kubernetes config files to apply.
-By default these configs include: the deployment, networking and docker registry connection details.
-You can add extra config files in here if you need to.